Jonah0013/Jonahs-Hackpad/README.md

 ![alt text](image-1.png)

-This is my case I made an angled wedge at the bottom of the case to make it sit ata an angle for easyer key pressing
+This is my case I made an angled wedge at the bottom of the case to make it sit at an angle for easyer key pressing
 ![alt text](image-3.png)